IDR/deployment/docs/deployment.md

 ### Static inventory
 This is recommended if you have provisioned the servers yourself, or if you are unfamiliar with setting up an Ansible dynamic inventory.
-Modify the hosts section in the [example static inventory](../inventories/ansible-hosts).
+Modify the `Hosts` section in the [example static inventory](../inventories/ansible-hosts).
+You should not need to change the `Host groups` section.

 ## Ansible deployment example